Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

-We now rerun \cite{Taubes:ECH=SWF2}*{\S7}, with $\tT_Q$ replacing $\tT$, to solve the projected equation $\tT_Q(\c,\xi)=0$ uniquely for $\xi(\c)\in(\bigtimes_{k'}\lL_{\c_{k'}}^\perp)\times\kK''$ as a function of $\c$.
-In this regard, the aforementioned item (i) is unchanged, item (ii) is now granted by the relaxed constraint $\c\in\yY$ thanks to Lemma~\ref{lem:5.1Gr}(1), and item (iii) is now satisfied thanks to Lemma~\ref{lem:5.1Gr}(3).
+We now rerun \cite{Taubes:ECH=SWF2}*{\S7}, with $\tT_Q$ replacing $\tT$, to solve the projected equation $\tT_Q(\bc,\xi)=0$.
+In this regard, the aforementioned item (i) is unchanged, item (ii) is now granted by the relaxed constraint $\bc\in\yY$ thanks to Lemma~\ref{lem:5.1Gr}(1), and item (iii) is now satisfied thanks to Lemma~\ref{lem:5.1Gr}(3).

+The corresponding result of \cite{Taubes:ECH=SWF2}*{Proposition 7.1, Proposition 7.6}\footnote{The vector space $V_0:=\bigoplus\ker(D_C)$ is constructed more generally in \cite{Taubes:ECH=SWF2}*{Equation 7-43}, but thanks to the asymptotics of our currents $\cC$ and contact form $\lambda_\s$, there are no contributions from what is denoted $V_{\gamma\pm,k}$ there (its dimension \cite{Taubes:ECH=SWF3}*{Equation 3-44} is zero).} is an $L^\infty$-small ball